beanvalidation/beanvalidation.org/contribute/specification.md

 This is an extremely useful tool to review and comment proposals.

 Many specification changes involve API changes as well.
-In this case, propose a pull request for based of the Bean Validation API repository as well.
+In this case, propose a pull request for the [Bean Validation API](https://github.com/beanvalidation/beanvalidation-api) repository as well.

 Want to be a very good citizen?
-Also work on implementing your proposal on the reference implementation and the tck and send a pull request for each.
+Also work on implementing your proposal on the [reference implementation](https://github.com/hibernate/hibernate-validator) and the [TCK](https://github.com/beanvalidation/beanvalidation-tck) and send a pull request for each.
 Easy :)

 ## Pull requests